Kevin121q/nonideal-rlc-system-identification/README.md

 This project investigates how accurately hidden parameters and non-ideal behavior in a damped RLC circuit can be reconstructed from experimental frequency-response measurements.

-A physical series RLC circuit was built and measured using a signal generator and oscilloscope.
-The resulting datasets are analyzed using Python to compare ideal and non-ideal models, study damping effects, quantify source loading, and explore the limits of parameter reconstruction.
+A physical series RLC circuit was built and tested using a signal generator and oscilloscope.
+Experimental measurements were analyzed using Python to compare ideal and non-ideal models, study damping effects, investigate source loading, and explore the limits of parameter reconstruction.

 ---

+## Motivation

+Textbook RLC circuits are typically modeled as ideal systems.
+Real circuits contain non-ideal effects such as parasitic resistance, source loading, component tolerances, and measurement limitations.

+The goal of this project is not only to model resonance behavior, but also to understand when hidden circuit parameters can and cannot be reconstructed from experimental data.

+---

 ## Research Questions

-- How does damping affect resonance behavior?
+- How does damping affect frequency-response measurements?
-- How strongly does source loading distort measurements?
+- How strongly does source loading influence observed gain?
 - Which circuit parameters can be reconstructed reliably?
-- When does reconstruction become ambiguous?
+- When does parameter estimation become ambiguous?
+- How much information is lost as damping increases?

 ---

 ## Experimental Setup

-Circuit:
+Circuit topology:

-Generator → L → C → R → Ground
+Generator → Inductor → Capacitor → Resistor → Ground

-Measured quantity:
+Measured quantities:

+- Frequency
+- Source voltage (Vs)
+- Resistor voltage (VR)

+Gain calculation:

 Gain = VR / Vs